slhck/slhck.github.io/_posts/2026-06-15-ai-timeline.md

 ## Devin, the "AI software engineer," March 2024

-This one made me stop and think, more as a founder than as a coder.
 Cognition [introduced Devin](https://www.cognition.ai/blog/introducing-devin) as "the first AI software engineer" and sold the idea of an AI that does the whole job, start to finish.
 I never used it in practice, but it was interesting to follow on Hacker News and other forums.
 Later, [Manus](https://manus.im/) emerged, with a similar purpose.
+I liked the idea; I could see how that might be useful, and it predated some of the more recent agent-based tools like Claude Code.
 And of course, all the prompt-to-code tools like [Replit](https://replit.com/), [Bolt](https://bolt.new/), or [Lovable](https://lovable.dev/) launched.
 Never used any of them either.

-I think I'm just too attached to the idea of:
+I guess I'm just too attached to the idea of:

 - having a human in the loop
 - Linux philosophy (small, composable tools)